 This ancient style of bulgur is literally split in half from our whole grain emmer.
 It is traditionally known as Farro Spezzato in Italy.
-It It cooks in 1/3 the time (20 minutes) and yields a light, airy cooked grain with tremendous flavor and soft texture.
-It is a great substitute for bulgur wheat, however instead of being cooked and dried like traditional bulgur, it is raw and minimally processed to garner its tremendous nutritional properties.
-Use in cold salads, add to soups for texture, or sauté with olive oil, fresh shallots and herbs to compliment a main dish.
+It cooks in 1/3 the time (20 minutes) and yields a light, airy cooked grain with tremendous flavor and soft texture.
+It is a great substitute for bulgur wheat.
+Instead of being cooked and dried like traditional bulgur, it is raw and minimally processed to garner its tremendous nutritional properties.
+Use in cold salads, add to soups for texture, or sauté with olive oil, fresh shallots, and herbs to compliment a main dish.
 Cooking instructions included.